South Carolina Mandated Reporter Law

 - Physical Abuse: You must report actual or risk of physical injury, excluding reasonable and moderate corporal punishment.
 “Physical injury” includes “disfigurement or impairment of any bodily organ or function.”

-- Lack of Supervision: South Carolina does not have any specific rules, stating only that no one can place a child “at unreasonable risk of harm.”
+- Lack of Supervision: South Carolina doesn’t have any specific rules about supervision.
+The law states only that no one can place a child “at unreasonable risk of harm.”
+Thus, “unreasonable risk” would be a judgment call for mandated reporters.

 - Domestic Violence: There are no specific rules for this situation, so it would fall under the general prohibition against placing a child at unreasonable risk of harm.